ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/2nd Level/Word of Slowing.md

 - **Stats**:
 	- +1ft [[Movement Speed]] Required Per 1ft Moved.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 11 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.
+For every 11 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional turn.